hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/08_differential_peaks.md

 	$ less diffBind/samples_DiffBind.csv

-The **sample sheet** contains several columns of required information, which allows us to easily load the associated data in one singel command. _The column headers have specific names that are expected by DiffBind_.
+The **sample sheet** contains a row for each peak set (which in most cases is every ChIP sample) and several columns of required information, which allows us to easily load the associated data in one single command. _The column headers have specific names that are expected by DiffBind_.

 * SampleID: Identifier string for sample
 * Replicate: Replicate number of sample